credential-handler/verifiable-credential-playground-test-suite/configs/README.md

   },
   verifier: {
     /**
+     * This is the label of the verifier instance that will be displayed in the
+     * playground.
+     * @example
+     * label: 'Veres Demo Verifier'
+     */
+    label: ""
+    /**
-     * This is the id of the verifier instance, usually a DID.
+     * This is the (optional) id of the verifier instance, usually a DID.
      * @example
      * id: 'did:key:z6MkrHKzgsahxBLyNAbLQyB1pcWNYC9GmywiWPgkrvntAZcj'
      */